ckeditor/ckeditor4/tests/plugins/clipboard/manual/isfiletransfer.md

 **Expected**: The message above the editor says "File pasted" on the green background.

-Note: image will be actually inserted into the editor only in Firefox!
+Note: test does _not_ require the image to be actually inserted into the editor.

 ## Scenario 2: